sitcomlab/Ethics-app/README.md

 * If you want to run the application, you need to specify the `SMTP_EMAIL_ADDRESS` and `SMTP_PASSWORD`, otherwise no Emails with the document-IDs can be sent.

-* If you are using NODE ENVIRONMENT VARIABLES instead of the `config.js`, then start the script with the following command:
+* If you are using NODE ENVIRONMENT VARIABLES instead of the `.env`, then start the script with the following command:

 ```
 # Linux & macOS